digitalcredentials/credential-status-manager-git/README.md

 });
 ```

-**Note:** A status credential can be found in the automatically generated repository, `repoName` in the organization, `repoOrgName` that was configured with `createStatusListManager`.
+**Note:** A Status List 2021 credential can be found in the automatically generated repository, `repoName` in the organization, `repoOrgName` that was configured with `createStatusListManager`.
 Additionally, relevant historical data can be found in the automatically generated metadata repository (`metaRepoName`) in the same organization.
-Finally, you can find a publicly visible Status List 2021 credential at the relevant URL for hosted sites in the source control service of choice (e.g., https://`repoOrgName`.github.io/`repoName`/`statusListId` for GitHub, where `statusListId` is the name of a file that was automatically generated in `repoName`).
+Finally, you can find a publicly visible version of the aforementioned Status List 2021 credential at the relevant URL for hosted sites in the source control service of choice (e.g., https://`repoOrgName`.github.io/`repoName`/`statusListId` for GitHub, where `statusListId` is the name of a file that was automatically generated in `repoName`).

 ### Allocate status for credential